-- From the top menu, select Animation > Cell > Increase Exposure. - ▶ In the Xsheet toolbar, click the Increase Exposure 🔯 button. - At the bottom-right corner of the Xsheet view, set the number of cells over which the drawing will be exposed.
+- From the top menu, select Animation > Cell > Increase Exposure. - At the bottom-right corner of the Xsheet view, set the number of cells over which the drawing will be exposed.

 - Right-click and select Exposure > Increase Exposure. - Press +.

 How to decrease exposure